 Charged Up was no doubt a year that fits its title.
-This build season was an energetic and quick season, everyone was very focused and "charged up" to go to regionals.
-We built a robot that tookus to third place this year.

-Arlo was our first competition swerve drive in a new stage of Cougars Gone Wired, opening new doors in terms of drivebases.
+This Build Season was fast-paced and full of energy, with the team focused and excited to go to regionals.
+We built a robot that took us to third place this year.
+Arlo, our first competition swerve drive, marked a new stage for Cougars Gone Wired, and opened new doors in terms of drivebases.